Skip to main content

 The confluence of GINA and the ADA creates a complex regulatory environment where the voluntariness of wellness programs and the nature of medical inquiries are meticulously scrutinized.

 The two laws create a complementary shield.
-An employer cannot ask about your family history of (GINA).
+An employer cannot ask about your family history of heart disease (GINA).
 They also cannot ask if you have heart disease unless it is part of a voluntary wellness program or is job-related and consistent with business necessity (ADA).

-When a wellness program includes both a health (ADA) and a family medical history section (GINA), it must comply with the requirements of both statutes.
+When a wellness program includes both a health risk assessment (ADA) and a family medical history section (GINA), it must comply with the requirements of both statutes.
 This typically means that any financial incentive must not be so large as to be coercive, rendering the program involuntary under the ADA’s standards, and that no incentive can be tied to the disclosure of family medical history, per GINA’s stricter rule.

 Statute Primary Focus Application to Wellness Questionnaires Key Restriction